-This is another 1-2-3 proposition in which you simply connect the HDMI cable to the soundbar and the other end to the TV's HDMI ARC port.
+This is another 1-2-3 proposition; simply connect the HDMI cable to the soundbar and the other end to the TV’s HDMI ARC port.

-Then, go to the settings menu of the TV and soundbar to make sure CEC is enabled.
+Then, go to the settings menu of the TV and soundbar to ensure CEC is enabled.

-You can then turn both on and control the soundbar with your television's volume control.
+You can then turn both on simultaneously and control the soundbar with your television’s volume control.

-With an AV receiver, you may need to enable HDMI ARC to use CEC.
+You may need to enable HDMI ARC to use CEC with an AV receiver.

 You might want this if you wish to use HDMI ARC but don’t want to use CEC.